Robotic-Club-41/Tello_Drone_Demos/README.md

 # Note

 Some or most code are contributed from:

-- Chat GPT
-- Google AI Studio
+Google AI Studio model "Gemini 2.5 Pro Preview 03-25"